 First, a complete fertilizer is necessary.
 Such a fertilizer should carry nitrogen, phosphorus and potassium.
 The material should contain these fertilizing elements in a certain ratio, as for example, 10% nitrogen, 6% phosphoric acid and 4% potash.
 This definite formula is not absolutely necessary, but the different elements should approximate this ratio.
 Other things being equal, a fertilizer carrying 5% nitrogen, 3% phosphoric acid and 2% potash would be just as suitable, provided that twice the amount were used.
 Besides having the proper plant food ratio, a good lawn fertilizer should be composed of a combination of organic and inorganic materials.
-It should supply a quick stimulation of the grass, as well as a long lasting source of plant food.

 A combination of inorganic and organic fertilizer applied regularly to lawns insures a quick growth in spring because of the inorganic materials, while the turf will revive quicker after drouth, and stay green longer in fall, because of the organic fertilizer.
 This has been demonstrated at various experiment stations.